phetsims/gas-properties/doc/model.md

 * no rotational kinematics (particles do not rotate)
 * no gravity (so no acceleration)

-All quantities (pressure, temperature, volume, speed, kinetic energy) are derived from the state of the particle system and the container.
+All quantities (P, T, V, v, KE) are derived from the state of the particle system and the container.

 There is a limited inventory of particles (limited `N`), as indicated by the "Number of Particles" spinners and the gauge on the bicycle pump.
 When particles escape the container through its open lid, they are immediately returned to the inventory.
-Since there is no gravity, they float upwards, and are deleted from the sim when they disappear from view.
+Since there is no gravity, particles that escape the container float upwards, and are deleted from the sim when they disappear from view.

+When a particle is added to the container:
-The initial angle of particles is randomly chosen from from the dispersion range of the bicycle pump, which is `MATH.PI/2`.
+* Initial angle is randomly chosen from the dispersion range of the bicycle pump, which is `MATH.PI/2`.

-The initial speed of particles is based on a desired amount of kinetic energy that would result in a desired temperature.
+* Initial speed of particles is based on a desired amount of kinetic energy that would result in a desired temperature.
 By default, the current temperature of the container is used.
 If the container is empty (and thus has no temperarture) then 300K is used.
-On the Energy screen, the user may optionally set this temperature.
+On the _Energy_ screen, the user may optionally set this temperature.
 When multiple particles are added to the container simultaneously, this temperature is treated as a mean temperature, and individual particle speeds are based on a Gaussian distribution of the mean temperature.
 Temperature is used to compute kinetic energy via `KE = (3/2)Tk`, and speed is then computed via `|v| = Math.sqrt( 2KE/m )`.